mpenning/rst2pdf_http/README.md

 +------------------------------+                             +--------------------+
 ```

-In this topology, I edit files on 10.0.0.6 but consume them in Windows; automagically serving the PDF via http is helpful so I can render the pdf immediately after editing.
+In this topology, I edit files on 10.0.0.6 but consume them in Windows; automagically serving the PDF via http is helpful so I can see the rendered pdf immediately after editing.

 # Typical Use-case